Marquette King: Oakland Raiders

-April 29, 2012, the Oakland Raiders signed King to a three-year, $1.36 million contract.
+On April 29, 2012, the Raiders signed King to a three-year, $1.36 million contract.
 In training camp, King took most of the punting snaps due to an earlier injury to veteran Shane Lechler.
 King impressed the coaches enough to be kept on the roster but was placed on injured reserve for the entire 2012 NFL season.

 With Lechler signing a free-agent contract with the Houston Texans, King competed for the Oakland Raiders punting job during the 2013 preseason with experienced veteran Chris Kluwe.
 King won the punting job, and Kluwe was cut at the conclusion of the preseason.
 During the 2013 season, King led the league in gross yards per punt, with 48.9.

 In 2014, King led the league in punting yards and total punts, with 4,930 on 109 punts.
 These numbers also set single-season Oakland Raiders franchise records.